amonks/chris/README.md

 Let's say you're making a portfolio website.
 Here's what you might do:

-1. make a `components` and a `pages` folder
+1. make a `components` and a `website` folder
 2. make a new component `components/art.component` with a template for a portfolio-item
-3. for each art in your portfolio, make a new component called `pages/[art-title].component`
+3. for each art in your portfolio, make a new component called `website/[art-title].component`
-4. make a new component called `pages/index.component` that renders a list of arts
+4. make a new component called `website/index.component` that renders a list of arts

 A basic `components/art.component` looks like this: